 France Spotlight: Lyon!

-We all know about Paris, but there’s another great city you should visit next time you’re in France.
+We all know about Paris and the range of free things to do in Paris but there’s another great city you should visit next time you’re in France.
 That city is Lyon, the third largest city in France.
 From the time you arrive at the Saint Exupéry Airport to the time you leave, you’ll be treated to a world of delicious cuisine and ancient architecture.
 Let’s take a look at a few of Lyon’s greatest features.

 Food: Lyon is considered the gastronomical capital of the world, and for good reason.
 There are a number of delicious Lyonnaise specialties that are unique to the city.
 It’s a dream come true if you love pork as they have a million ways to cook it.
 It’s also the home of Paul Bocuse, nicknamed the Pope of French cuisine.
 Try one of his restaurants if you’re looking for something lighter with a focus on fresh ingredients.
 Or consider visiting a bouchon, a traditional-style of Lyonnaise restaurant if you’re looking for more of a classic French atmosphere.